conel0826/conel0826/README.md

-1. Hi, I’m @conel0826, and I’m interested in **me** (my opinion, you cannot view the world, without a basis to view it from).
+1. Hi, I’m @conel0826, and I’m interested in **me** (you cannot simply view the world, without a basis to view it from).
 2. In Progress...